-Psychologists from the Youth Anxiety Clinic provide specialized care to young adults suffering from tics, anxiety, OCD, and related conditions in the Adult Partial Hospitalization Program and the Adult Outpatient Clinic.
+Psychologists from the Center for Youth Mental Health (formerly Youth Anxiety Center) specialized care to young adults suffering from tics, anxiety, OCD, and related conditions in the Adult Partial Hospitalization Program and the Adult Outpatient Clinic.

-Additional information about The Youth Anxiety Center can be found at https://www.nyp.org/youthanxiety.
+Additional information about the Center for Youth Mental Health (formerly known as the Youth Anxiety Center) can be found at https://www.nyp.org/youthmentalhealth.

 Outpatient Services at NewYork-Presbyterian/Columbia

 The Adult Outpatient Psychiatry Clinic offers comprehensive mental health treatment for patients 18 years and older.
 Our clinic excels in the management of a wide range of diagnoses, including anxiety, bipolar disorder, depression, psychosis, personality disorders, grief and bereavement, and trauma.
 We provide individual therapy, group therapy, couples therapy, and medication management matched to patients’ treatment needs.
 Our clinical staff is trained in a range of short-term and long-term techniques, including cognitive behavioral therapy, dialectical behavior therapy, motivational interviewing, supportive therapy, and psychodynamic psychotherapy.

 For more information about the Adult Outpatient Psychiatry Clinic, please call 212-305-6001.